http4ts/http4ts/website/docs/core-concepts.md

 ## HttpFilter

-A HttpFilter is a higer order function which accepts a `HttpHandler` and returns another `HttpHandler`:
+A HttpFilter is a higer-order function which accepts a `HttpHandler` and returns another `HttpHandler`:

 ```ts
 type HttpFilter = (handler: HttpHandler) => HttpHandler | Promise<HttpHandler>;